 In February, 2007, APA approved Guidelines for Psychological Practice with Girls and Women, created by a task group of Divisions 17 (Society of Counseling Psychology) and 35 (Society for the Psychology of Women) and spearheaded by Joy Rice, Roberta Nutt, and Carolyn Zerbe Enns.

 In 2013, SAW Chair Debra Mollen was appointed, along with Lillian Comas-Diaz and Sharon Lamb, as Co-Chairs for the revisions for the Guidelines for Psychological Practice with Girls and Women by the Presidents of Divisions 17 and 35.
-The Guidelines are currently under review with APA and will be available for public commentary before their anticipated publication in 2016.
+The revised guidelines can be accessed at https://www.apa.org/about/policy/psychological-practice-girls-women.pdf.